meddsai/mjs/README.md

 - **Authentication**: Keycloak with OAuth 2.0 and OpenID Connect for secure user access.
 - **Deployment**: Docker and Kubernetes for scalable, portable infrastructure.
 - **Monitoring**: Prometheus and Grafana for system health and performance tracking.
+- **Code Quality**: Pre-commit hooks for automated code formatting and linting across all services.

 For a detailed migration plan and timeline, see our [ROADMAP.md](./ROADMAP.md).